c0p4c4b4n4/grpc-grpc-java/example1/readme.md

 #### The problem

 When developing an effective RPC framework, developers had to address two primary challenges.
 First, developers needed to ensure efficient cross-platform serialization.
 Solutions, based on textual formats (such as XML, JSON, or YAML), are typically an order of magnitude less efficient than binary formats.
 They require additional computational resources for serialization and additional network resources for transmitting larger messages.
-Solutions based on binary formats often face significant challenges in ensuring portability across different languages ​​and platforms.
+Solutions based on binary formats often face significant challenges in ensuring portability across different languages.

 Second, there was an absence of an efficient application-layer network protocol specifically designed for modern inter-service communication.
 The HTTP protocol was originally designed for browsers to retrieve resources within the hypermedia networks.
-It was not designed to support high-speed, full-duplex communication.
+It was not designed to support high-speed, bidirectional, simultenous communication.
 Various workarounds based on this protocol (short and long polling, streaming, webhooks) were inherently inefficient in their utilization of computational and network resources.
-Solutions built on the TCP transport-layer protocol were overly complex due to the low-level nature of the protocol and the lack of portability across different languages ​​and platforms.
+Solutions built on the TCP transport-layer protocol were overly complex due to the low-level nature of the protocol.

 #### The solution